Ambassador Programs vs Influencer Programs – Which Model Makes Sense for Your Brand?

-For example, both primarily use social media to build online communities of like-minded consumers.
+For example, both primarily use social media to create online communities of like-minded consumers.
 Additionally, each will take intentional steps to build a personal brand and grow their audience.
 And finally, both do what they do professionally, even though they may only partner with brands “on the side” or on top of their day job.

 - Brand ambassadorships are long-term relationships exclusively.